shubham-tam/SPA-Gitrepos/README.md

   ![image](https://user-images.githubusercontent.com/105226707/201492292-260c4315-553a-4a36-8cca-417108be094c.png)

-  The first card has the detailed deesctiption of the user, all the informattion has been fetched from githubs api.
+  The first card has the detailed desctiption of the user, all the informattion has been fetched from githubs api.

   The second card using  "user_repositories_url": "https://api.github.com/users/{user}/repos"  has the user's repositories  and each repository has it's forks, stars, watchers, branche, issues, last uptated.